timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 used to attack your application in a specific way.

 To help manage which errors should be visible to users and which shouldn't, I usually create a `fail` package, which resides outside the existing packages.
+It exists outside the main packages, because failures may happen in any of them.
 Inside the `fail` package is the `fail.Fail` type which implements the `error` interface, so it can be returned like a normal error.

 ```Go
 type Fail struct {